Diseases & Conditions > Lung Cancer

 I'm experiencing severe pain, but I'm afraid that I'll become addicted if I take heavy-duty drugs.
 What should I do?

 First, talk to your health care professional.
 Don't accept pain because you have cancer.
 It can be managed with help from knowledgeable health care professionals.
 Many myths about pain still exist.
 The most troubling one is that too much medication will cause addiction.
 Studies have shown this to be completely false.
 Addiction is a psychological or emotional dependence on feeling high.
 People with cancer do not take drugs to get high, but to relieve their pain.
 When the proper dosage of medication is taken around the clock, addiction does not occur, and if the pain is relieved by surgery or other treatments, continued use of the pain medications is not necessary.
-Physical tolerance may develop if you take narcotic medications for a long time,, so stopping the medication abruptly may cause you to feel ill for a few days.
+Physical tolerance may develop if you take narcotic medications for a long time, so stopping the medication abruptly may cause you to feel ill for a few days.
 Tapering the dose over a week or two may be better tolerated, but addiction is not a serious concern in cancer patients.

 I have no appetite from the cancer and the chemotherapy.
 Everything I put down comes up, so what's the use of eating?

 You must eat as much as you can while you are having treatment.
 People who eat well and drink lots of fluids can deal with side effects better and are better able to fight infection.
 In addition, their bodies can rebuild healthy tissues faster.
 Even when you know it's important to eat well, there may be days when you feel you just can't.
 You may be interested to know that cancer generally decreases appetite.
-Chemotherapy also affects your appetite because it affects how your food tastes, and simply having lung cancer can also wipe out your appetite.
+Chemotherapy also affects your appetite because it affects how your food tastes, and simply having lung cancer can also reduce your appetite.
 When your appetite is poor, try these strategies:

 - Eat small meals or snacks whenever you want.
 You don't have to eat three regular meals each day.
 A variety of high-calorie liquid supplements are available, both in creamy and fruit-flavored forms, that may permit good nutritional intake without a high volume of food.

 - Vary your diet and try new foods and recipes.
 Some patients find that cold foods are easier to tolerate because the smell of cooking foods may be a turnoff.
+Some people find that breakfast foods are better tolerated; eating them at other times of the day may be a way to get nutrition more palatably.

 - When possible, take a walk before meals to make you feel hungrier.